Current Environment:

 Black and white photo of a woman Nasim Sheikhi

-Nasim is a junior at Northeastern University majoring in Behavioral Neuroscience with a minor in Data Science.
+Nasim is an undergraduate student at Northeastern University majoring in Behavioral Neuroscience with a minor in Data Science.
 At Northeastern, she volunteered at the Affective and Brain Sciences Lab, where she studied the neural basis of subjective affective experiences.
 Before coming to the Faja Lab, she worked with children and teens as a camp counselor, math tutor, peer advisor, and youth recreation coach.
 Nasim is excited to work at the Faja Lab to continue learning how research can inform clinical practice.
 After graduating, she plans to pursue doctoral study in clinical psychology.
 Outside of lab, Nasim enjoys crocheting, taking long walks, and spending time with her cat.

 Molloy-Katie Katherine (Katie) Molloy

-Katie is currently a second-year student at Northeastern University majoring in Behavioral Neuroscience and minoring in art.
+Katie is an undergraduate student at Northeastern University majoring in Behavioral Neuroscience and minoring in art.
 She previously worked as a research assistant at Northeastern’s Affective and Brain Sciences Lab and is currently on co-op as a Newborn Hearing Screening Technician at Brigham and Women’s Hospital.
 Additionally, Katie has worked with kids through babysitting for 6+ years, participating in Athletes Helping Athletes in high school, and volunteering in her aunt’s kindergarten classroom.
 She loves working with babies and children of all ages and hopes to pursue a career in pediatric medicine.
 Outside of the lab, Katie loves painting, reading, listening to music, and spending time with her friends and family.

 Sehgal-Aanya Aanya Sehgal